Login

 The break-even point (BEP) is:

-the point at which the income from the sale of a product or service equals the invested costs, resulting in neither profit nor loss; the stage at which income equals expenditure (from Dictionary.com).
+The point at which the income from the sale of a product or service equals the invested costs, resulting in neither profit nor loss; the stage at which income equals expenditure (from Dictionary.com).

 How many units (or how much time) do I need to sell to break even?

-If you are a house painter, and your average price for painting a house is $7,000, a break-even analysis will calculate how many homes you must paint each month to cover your costs.
+If you are a house painter and your average price for painting a house is $7,000, a break-even analysis will calculate how many homes you must paint each month to cover your costs.

 Please rotate to see calculator